snowball-tools/registry-sdk/README.md

 - Run the tests for record and authority expiry

-  - In chiba-clonk repo run:
+  - In laconicd repo run:

     ```bash
     TEST_NAMESERVICE_EXPIRY=true ./init.sh